logichub/brande-help-center/section-6-collaboration/share-content-projects.md

 ### What gets shared

-The text content of your project is extracted and shared.
-Images may or may not be included depending on the platform [NEEDS REVIEW: confirm image handling for social sharing].
+The text content of your project is extracted and passed to the platform's native share intent.
+Images are not attached automatically — if you need images on the social post, save the generated images from the editor first, then attach them in the platform's compose window.

 ## Collaborator limits and upgrades